- November 15-16, 2013

-RICHARD III PUBLIC PERFORMANCES - 5:30PM at Luther Luckett Correctional Complex, LaGrange, KY
+MUCH ADO ABOUT NOTHING PUBLIC PERFORMANCES 6:00PM at Luther Luckett Correctional Complex, LaGrange, KY.

-Shakespeare Behind Bars begins its 19th season at Luther Luckett Correctional Complex.
+- September 7, 2013 - Shakespeare Behind Bars began its 19th season at Luther Luckett Correctional Complex exploring MUCH ADO ABOUT NOTHING (to be presented in May 2014.)

 - April 22, 2013 - Matt was the guest speaker at the Annual Faculty Development Lecture at Xavier University, New Orleans, presenting a lecture and discussion on helping reluctant readers make personal connections with text.
 He also lead a workshop on SBB with an undergraduate class on April 23, Shakespeare’s birthday. http://read.xula.edu/